Birthdate

 Classification

-Brieann Baldock was born with occularcutaneous albinism which has caused her to be legally blind since birth.
-She has always loved playing sports and being active and it has always been a really important aspect in her life.
-Growing up she always played able body sports.
-At 16 she discovered goalball at an Alberta Sports and Recreation Association for the Blind event and she has been hooked ever since.
+Brieann Baldock was born with oculocutaneous albinism which has caused her to be legally blind since birth.
+She has always loved playing sports and being active.
+Growing up she always played sports with able-bodied athletes.
+At 16 she discovered goalball at an Alberta Sports and Recreation Association for the Blind (ASRAB) event, and she has been hooked ever since.
 That same winter she tried blind hockey and loved that too.

 She made her national team debut in 2017 at the Pan Am goalball championships helping Canada to gold and a berth at the 2018 worlds.